funkyHat/cloudify-system-tests/README.md

 The `bdd_example` dir demonstrates the `pytest-bdd` package in action (http://pytest-bdd.readthedocs.io/en/latest/)

 While BDD allows a much more declarative style of test, which would suit a lot of cloudify's system tests, I think that some tests are clearer written as plain functions, and pytest-bdd would allow us to re-use the same plugins & fixtures across all of the tests.

+---

+Note that if you just run `py.test` in the root of the repo it will run all of the tests, including those in the "external" suites.